 Children's academic, personal and social development is best supported in an environment where they feel safe, valued and motivated to achieve, where they value themselves, others and the environment they are in and where emphasis is placed on their personal and social development as well as academic achievement.
 We strive, as a school, to all be role models for good behaviour and believe that everyone has a part to play in successful behaviour management.
-We have a set of whole school rules which are to be referred to when acknowledging appropriate or managing inappropriate behaviour.
+We have a set of whole school rules, which are to be referred to when acknowledging appropriate or managing inappropriate behaviour.
+This is underpinned by the schools commitment to the UN Convention on the Rights of the Child and the articles within with particular regard to Article 28 - Every child has the right to an education.
+Discipline in schools must respect children's dignity and their rights.